top of page

 Program Components & Time Commitments

-1. Online Short Courses (12 Weeks)
+1. Online Short Courses

 2. One-Week Workshop at Alfred Health, Melbourne, Australia

-3. Clinical Observership (Approximately two – three weeks)
+3. Clinical Observership (Two weeks)

 ACEM Certificate